 “It’s hard to pinpoint a specific age, but the interest of boys and girls in STEM subjects starts to diverge very early on, at around the ages of three to five.
 There are many layers to the development of their interests: it’s related to issues of confidence, support from parents, the preassigned gender roles that they adopt through the different toys that they’re given, and so on.
 To put it briefly, early education for girls is mostly aimed at teaching them, with the help of toys and games designed especially for girls, how to perform stereotypically feminine tasks around the household, how to be a caring, nurturing mother, and how to focus on aesthetics and beauty.
 On the other hand, boys are encouraged to use logic and analytical thinking when they’re playing.
 I’ve done a lot of research on the topic of how gender-specific toys can impact our career choices.
 Many female engineers say that they feel like they have had to make up for skills that they lacked, because they were not encouraged to practice these skills at an early age, such as the ability to see in space, which little boys practice by playing LEGO, for example,” Alex explains.

-Alex believes that the analytical skills needed for coding, for instance, can be learned, and it’s wrong to think that girls are incapable of it just because such skills are commonly associated with boys.
+Alex believes that the analytical skills needed for coding can be learned, and it’s wrong to think that girls are incapable of it just because such skills are commonly associated with boys.
 Ondrej also finds this approach misleading:

 “When I was trying to figure out why the abilities of boys and girls are perceived differently, I asked people about it, and virtually every answer I got went back to pre-historic times, when women would take care of children and men would go hunting for food.
 This is something that’s stuck in people’s minds, and somehow they don’t see the progress that humankind has made in the past thousands of years.
 They seem to forget that genders have started switching roles throughout civilization.”